JorgeX/gatsby-theme-novela/README.md

 yarn add gatsby-source-contentful dotenv
 ```

-Then pass in the enviroment variables `.env` to the plugin
+Then pass in the environment variables `.env` to the plugin

 #### `.env`